Abid9806/To-perform-the-bitwise-AND-OR-XOR-operators/README.md

-# Mohammed-Abid-Ali
+# To perform the bitwise 'AND','OR' and 'XOR' operators
-It's a basic program that help us to learn the syntax of C language
+To perform the bitwise operators by using c language